Eliorsh/EveNagola/README.md

-# EveNagola
+# Matrisk-pooling

-# Prioritizing tests for the Covid-19 virus
+# Effective pooling for testing patients with the covid 19 virus based on ML and AI models

 ## Introduction: